SivilTaram/Persona-Dialogue-Generation/README.md

 ## Acknowledgement

 The `parlai` module is modified from [ParlAI](https://github.com/facebookresearch/ParlAI).
 Thanks them for their huge contributions on developing such a great conversational platform!
+Also many thanks for Huggingface's transformer library!

 ## Citation